 I once was the proud owner of four camels.
-This is one of the only pictures of my camel adventures to have survived my house fire in 1994.
+The attached newspaper clipping is one of the only pictures of my camel adventures to have survived my house fire in 1994.
 The picture of me and Shanti my younger female Camel was taken in 1984 when I was paid by through an advertising agency to bring the camel team to Sydney for a publicity stunt to get promo for the opening of the Shell Building in North Sydney.
 A rather eccentric crew crossed Sydney Harbour in a barge with two large blue & gold cut-out palm tress, a half a tonne of white sand, the camels in splendid regalia, and my friend Rodney Gooch (a tribute to whom follows below) and I dressed as fugutives from the Arabian Nights (pre-terrorism and political correctness) and two belly dancers, the late Fairlie Beckner (a Australian middle weight karate champion)and Jennifer Carmen (a mystic and real belly dancer) and a third beautiful woman friend, Samantha Todd - under the harbour bridge (drinking champagne) and alighting near Luna Park.
 We were to walk the camels up through the centre of North Sydney where I was to play pseudo arabian disco music on borrowed synthesizers and a drum machine for the belly dancers.
 One of the camels nearly fell in the harbour when we were attempting to disembark.
 I actually did get on the Channel 9 news as, just after we landed, we were drenched by torrential rain!
 The "Ships of the Desert" byline was too funny for the news editor to ignore.

 We appeared at the Shell building every day for a week.
 Shows were hosted by the glamorous Chelsea Brown, an African-American actress and comedian (who appeared as a regular performer in comedy series Rowan & Martin's Laugh-In with guest roles include appearances in Marcus Welby, M.D., Ironside, Matt Lincoln and, in the UK, The Two Ronnies.
 She also appeared in the films Sweet Charity, and The Thing with Two Heads.
 She emigrated to Australia in the 1970s and had ongoing roles in soap operas Number 96 (in 1977), and E Street (in 1990–1991).
 She had a guest role in the Australian-filmed revival of Mission: Impossible (1988).
 Film roles in Australia include Welcome to Woop Woop, The Return of Captain Invincible.
 She was married to fellow E Street actor, the late Vic Rooney.
 Wikipedia).